-Scholes praised a number of United’s former centre-half partnerships and reiterated the need for the Red Devils to bring in a new central defender when the transfer window reopens.
+Scholes praised a number of United’s former centre-half partnerships and reiterated the need for the Red Devils to bring in a new central defender this summer.

 Scholes admitted that Victor Lindelof has improved in recent weeks but the ex-England international believes Ole Gunnar Solskjaer must prioritise the signing of a new centre-half if United are to have any hope of launching a title challenge.

 He continued: “You look at the team now.
 I think Maguire and especially Lindelof who, I haven’t been the biggest fan of, has done OK of late.
 He’s looked a lot better.